A major part of being a successful investor is having the right asset allocation model for your risk tolerance and investing for the long term.

 If you spend $40,000 a year, the money you invested and grew to $420,000 will provide you with close to 11 years of retirement income.

 How many years can you live off the money you kept in a savings account?
-About 3 years.

 If you don’t invest your money in the stock market, you are going to need to save a lot more money just to afford retirement.

 And chances are, you are going to have to work a lot longer or even work during retirement just to get by.